 Wildlife Habitat Council

 Wildlife Habitat Council (WHC) partners with corporations, fellow conservation organizations and government agencies to empower and recognize wildlife habitat and conservation education programs.
 Our members are environmental leaders at local, national and global levels, voluntarily managing their lands to support sustainable ecosystems and the communities that surround them.
 Since 1988, WHC has certified more than 1,000 habitat and education programs worldwide.
-A WHC member since 2002, Shell and its employee volunteers have developed and maintained WHC-certified wildlife habitat at company sites in Texas, Louisiana and Canada.
+A WHC member since 2002, Shell and its employees have developed and maintained a WHC certified wildlife habitat at the company’s Shell Houston Woodcreek Campus.